JHVeps/Ohjelmointi-projektit-ja-teht-v-t/Tehtava6 FullStack/urheilijatiedot_hooks/urheilijatiedot_ui/README.md

 MySQL

 App for adding, editing and deleting data of athletes.

-Datra is saved to MySQL datbase
+Data is saved to MySQL database.